jahepi-mx/html5-rudimentary-fps-game-demo/README.md

 ## Rudimentary FPS in JavaScript

-This demo is meant to show how to implement an FPS camera and control scheme for a 3D game.
+This demo is meant to show how to implement an FPS camera and control scheme for a 3D game in JavaScript.

 ## Control Scheme